ticketmaster/react-native-ticketmaster-ignite/README.md

 Once the user authenticates `isLoggedIn` will remain true after app restarts

-`isConfigured` becomes true after the SDK has successfully configured and the local storage `isLoggedIn` value and `memberInfo` response data have both been retrieved from by the SDK.
+`isConfigured` becomes true after the SDK has successfully configured and the local storage `isLoggedIn` value and `memberInfo` response data have both been retrieved by the SDK.
 This makes it useful to condition for any splash screen, loading spinners or animations during app launch.

 Example: